The Turkish President receives foreign leaders at the Diplomacy Forum Antalya - ExBulletin

 At the ADF, the Turkish President also received the Prime Minister Bulgarian Rosen Zhelyazkov and discussed bilateral, regional and global issues, noted management in a separate article on X.

-During the meeting, Erdogan said that efforts to diversify and deepen cooperation between Türkiye and Bulgaria in many areas, especially in defense industry and energy, will continue.
+During the meeting, Erdogan said that efforts to diversify and deepen cooperation between Trkiye and Bulgaria in many areas, especially in the defense and energy industry, will continue.

 Stressing the importance of continuous solidarity between Ankara and Sofia in the fight against terrorism, he added that stages are expected in this regard in Bulgaria during the coming period.